plone/meta/config/README.md

     ]
 ```

-It is possible to configure from which branch/tag of `plone/meta`
+It is possible to configure from which branch/tag of `plone.meta`
 to get the workflow files by setting the value of the `ref` key:

 ```toml